Sofiya Ozerkova: World War II

 Upon her arrival at Engels Military Aviation School where members of the 588th Night Bomber Aviation Regiment (and other women's aviation regiments) trained at before being deployed to the front, Ozerkova began instructing her group of women mechanics, technical personnel, armorers, and other ground crew.
 Initially she was disliked by many of the mechanics and technicians for coming off as strict and hardened, having been a career officer and always gone by standard formalities to instill discipline in crews.
 But over time, the ground crews warmed up to her, growing to appreciate the necessity of the intense training she put them through.

 In August 1942 the regiment was forced to hastily retreat from its airfield due to German tanks advancing.
-When the remainder of the regiment took off, Ozerkova, Kashirina, and two pilots stayed behind until the last minute, waiting for repairs to be finished on one of the two remaining planes.
+When the remainder of the regiment took off, Ozerkova, with fellow mechanic Glafira Kashirina and two pilots stayed behind until the last minute, waiting for repairs to be finished on one of the two remaining planes.
 Unable to complete the repairs due to a lack of spare parts, Ozerkova made the decision to destroy the Po-2 rather than let it fall into enemy hands, and set the grounded biplane on fire.

 Meanwhile, because the four of them could not fit into the one plane left and with time running out, Ozerkova told the remaining pilots to depart in the other plane, leaving her and Kashirina behind to retreat on foot.
 At nightfall the two slept underneath haystacks in a field, where they were awoken by a sympathetic woman who gave them civilian clothes.
 They proceeded to walk for weeks to reach their regiment, at one point encountering German soldiers on motorcycles, one of whom attempted to search Kashirina's food pail concealing a pistol wrapped in a scarf at the bottom; however, Ozerkova's quick reflexes saved them when she immediately grabbed her pistol and shot the two German soldiers at close range before fleeing into nearby bushes.
 During the approximately three-week ordeal, Kashirina became very weak from typhus.
 Eventually they reunited with a contingent of Red Army soldiers in the area; and, locating the commandant, Ozerkova reported on her situation, then took Kashirina to the hospital before hitching a ride to her regiment in a car.